daytistics/daytistics/README.md

 # Welcome to Daytistics

-Daytistics is a web application written primarily in Python where you can enter how you spent your day.
-Daytistics visualizes this data and based on it gives you useful tips to increase your productivity.
-Additionally, we offer a self-hosted AI to predict your well-being on a hypothetical day.

-> [!IMPORTANT]
-> Daytistics is currently under heavy development.
-Therefore, use is only possible via self-hosting.
-However, this is not recommended.

-## Key Features
+Daytistics is a free and open-source producitvity tool that helps you to track your daily activities and well-being.
+It is designed to help you to reflect on your day and to improve your productivity.
+It's built with modern technologies like Django and Nuxt and places great value on user experience.

+Let our features convince you:

-- **Activity Tracker**: Track your activities by time
+- Activity Tracker: Track your activities by time
-- **Well-Being Tracker**: Keep an eye on your well-being
+- Well-Being Tracker: Keep an eye on your well-being
-- **Digital Diary**: Create short diary entries
+- Digital Diary: Create short diary entries
-- **Visualization**: Visualize connections between your well-being and your activities
+- Visualization: Visualize connections between your well-being and your activities
-- **Receive Suggestions**: Learn how to make your day more productive
+- Receive Suggestions: Learn how to make your day more productive
-- **AI-Integration**: Prevent unproductive days before they occur

-You can find a full list of our features in our [docs](http://docs.daytistics.com).
+- Self-Hosting: Privacy is important to you?
+Host Daytistics on your own server!

+---

+## 🔥 Start Right Now

+- **Software as a Service**: Register on [daytistics.com](https://daytistics.com/) and start right away.
+- **Self-Hosting**: You can host Daytistics on your own server.
+Just follow the instructions in the [documentation](./self-hosting.md).

+## 📖 Documentation

+We have a detailed documentation that explains all the features of Daytistics for users and developers.
+You can find the documentation at [docs.daytistics.com](https://docs.daytistics.com/).

-## Contributing
+## ❤️ Contributing & Support

 Contributions are welcome!
-If you want to contribute to the project you can take a look into the **Contributer Guide** section in our [docs](http://docs.daytistics.com).
-There you can find guidelines and useful tips to get started.
+If you want to contribute to the project check out the [Become a Contributor](./developers/become-a-contributer.md) section in our [docs](https://docs.daytistics.com).

 If you are not a programmer, you can still contribute financially.
-Financial contributions help us prioritize work on this project over others and show us that there is a real need for project development.
+Financial contributions help us prioritize our work on this project over others and show us that there is a real need for project development.
+You can donate to us via [Polar.sh](https://polar.sh/daytistics/).

-## Communication
+## 🗯️ Communication

-Consider joining our [discord](https://discord.gg/GTV7XnPb) to stay up-to-date on events, updates, and connect with other members.
+Consider joining our [discord](http://discord.daytistics.com/) to stay up-to-date on events, updates, and connect with other members.

+## 🚒 Support

+If you need help with Daytistics, we would recommend to join our [discord](http://discord.daytistics.com/) and ask your question there.
+We have a great community that will help you with your problem.
+However, if you prefer the good old email, you can write us an email to <contact@daytistics.com>.

-## License
+## ⚖️ License

- <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://daytistics.com">Daytistics</a> &copy; 2024 by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="https://hopeware.de">Leo Gall</a> and the contributers of the Daytistics project is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC BY-NC-SA 4.0</a>.</p>
+[Daytistics](https://daytistics.com/) &copy; 2024 by [Leo Gall](https://hopeware.de/) and the contributers of the Daytistics project is licensed under the [European Union Public Licence](https://joinup.ec.europa.eu/collection/eupl).